cyx/dep/README.md

 dep
 ```

 And that's it.
-The dep command typcially happens in 0.2 seconds which
+The dep command typically happens in 0.2 seconds which
 is something we LOVE.